vanderbilt-data-science/p4ai-essentials/README.md

 * Actively participate in breakout rooms
 * Perform homework assignments before coming to class the next day
 * Relax your mind and ask questions
+* Let us know how you are doing using Fastcups at https://cups.fast.ai/vanderbilt-ai-summer!

 ## Workshop Schedule
 **Day 1**